Dy-zaster/Artes-Arcanas/Docs/Formats/Graphics.md

 At runtime `TcoleccionGraficosTablero` loads each bitmap whose descriptor has `dg_recuperarArchivo`, producing an `TElementoGrafico` that knows how to render with the right flags.
 To port this:

 - Deserialize `oc.b` and store descriptors in a modern format (e.g., `graphics.json`).
 - Batch-export referenced bitmaps into texture atlases grouped by usage (floors, walls, roofs) and keep the original occupancy masks to rebuild collision layers.
+When the runtime loads legacy BMPs (either directly or as part of the generated atlases) it applies the same color-key treatment as Delphi (`etNegro`), turning pure black pixels into transparent ones so old assets without alpha behave as expected until new atlases are supplied.

 ## Terrain sheet (`grf/terreno.jpg`)